live-miner/live-miner.github.io/README.txt

 Most of the heavy lifting is done by the excellent tools provided by the http://live.debian.net/[Debian Live project].
-I'm building the images on a Debian system, but any reasonably modern Linux system with http://live.debian.net/manual-3.x/html/live-manual/installation.en.html#121[live-build] installed should work.
+I'm building the images on a Debian wheezy system, but any reasonably modern Linux system with http://live.debian.net/manual-3.x/html/live-manual/installation.en.html#121[live-build] 3.0 installed should work.

 After installing `live-build`, `make`, 'asciidoc' and 'git':